jbrodriguez/reactorx/README.md

 Each method ***must*** return a state.

-This state can be the same as the previous (just return state) or a new state object with changes.
+This state can be the same as the previous one (just return state) or a new state object with changes.

 ***Do not*** modify the state object you receive in the action.
 Always return a new object.